Locations:

 How are adenomas diagnosed?

-To diagnose an adenoma, your healthcare provider will complete a physical exam and medical history.
-You may also need one or more imaging tests, such as a CT scan, MRI scan or PET scan.
+To diagnose an adenoma, your healthcare provider will do a physical exam and review your medical history.
+They may also need to take imaging tests, including:

 Your healthcare provider may also order a biopsy of the adenoma.
-During a biopsy, your healthcare provider takes a small tissue sample to send to a laboratory.
+During a biopsy, your provider takes a small tissue sample and sends it to a laboratory.
 The laboratory analyzes the sample and rules out or confirms the presence of an adenoma.

 Management and Treatment